neverchanje/lexer/README.md

-### lexer
+# lexer

 `lexer` is a simple lexical analyser.

-For public methods of a class, I usually capitalize the first character of the methods' name, which can be distinguished from private methods.
+For public methods of a class, I usually capitalize the first character of the methods' name, which can be distinguished from private methods, and lowercase character for private methods, likewise.